 The Center for Coastal Margin Observation & Prediction (CMOP) is creating a new paradigm for conducting coastal-margin science.
-It is anticipatory rather than reactive, and is predicated on the emerging power of structured integrations of information, methods and people.
+It is anticipatory rather than reactive, and is based on an information-rich environment where sensors, models and people all generate and freely share information.
 We call these integrations “collaboratories.”

 Our vision is to be a global leader in advancing the predictive science of coastal margin ecosystems.
 We seek to transcend traditional scientific, educational, and societal boundaries in order to understand complex coastal margin issues.
 We strive to engage with decision makers to incorporate scientifically valid information to solve problems that result from pressures of human activity and changing climate.

 - Conduct research that provides the sound foundation for anticipatory rather than reactive science.

 - Establish educational pathways that lead to a STEM-literate workforce that is well prepared to address coastal margin issues.

 - Ensure that the results of the entirety of our efforts are strategically transitioned to a wide enough spectrum of stakeholders to effect paradigm changes in society’s handling of coastal margins.

 - Broaden the participation of members of underrepresented groups in STEM research, education and training, with a particular emphasis on Native American communities.

 CMOP is the only NSF Science and Technology Center (STC) ever focused on coastal margins, the only STC ever headquartered in Oregon, and one of only two STCs ever focused on ocean issues.

 The core funding for the center is from the National Science Foundation.
 Baris Mete Uz (Division of Ocean Sciences), Dragana Brzakovic (Office of Integrative Activities), and Miles Boylan (Education and Human Resources) are the NSF program managers for the center.